Get Rid of Ants | Ant Removal Specialists

 Eradicating the ants may take up to 2-weeks if treatment is carried out during warmer weather; in cold weather it may take up to 6-weeks as the ants will be sporadically active.
-Do not disturb the ants during treatment.
+Don’t disturb the ants during treatment.
 There may be a burst of activity before the problem subsides.
 Immediate improvement is always noticeable but don’t wash down or vacuum treated areas for at least 2-months.

 What preparation do I need to make prior to treatment?

-Do not disturb any ant nests and do not clear any cupboards so our technicians can see the signs of the ants’ activity.
+Don’t disturb ant nests and don’t clear cupboards so our technicians can see the signs of the ants’ activity.

 What do I do after treatment?

-- Immediately after treatment let the spray dry; do not clean or wipe up any puddles
+- Immediately after treatment let the spray dry; don’t clean or wipe up any puddles

-- Do not touch the treated surfaces or let pets into the treated area until dry
+- Don’t touch the treated surfaces or let pets into the treated area until dry

 - If you do get the insecticide on your skin wash it off immediately

-- Do not wash, clean or vacuum treated surfaces for at least 2-months
+- Don’t wash, clean or vacuum treated surfaces for at least 2-months

 PEST UK’s Guarantee

-This treatment is guaranteed for interior areas only for one month after the treatment, provided preparation and aftercare has been adhered to.
+This treatment is guaranteed for interior areas only for one month after the treatment, provided preparation and aftercare have been adhered to.

 Insecticide x1 spray and/or bait from £85/£90 +VAT